English

 ENGL 136 - Drama

 An introduction to the study of drama.
-Topics and methods vary, but all sections emphasize techniques of close reading, critical inquiry, and engaged communication fundamental to the discipline of literary studies.
+Topics and methods vary, but all sections emphasize intensive close reading in combination with examining the cultural and historical contexts in which plays are written and performed.
 Consult the detailed course description in the English department or on its web page for the content of individual courses and sections.
-Offered every year.

 ENGL 137 - Novel